FoxyInABoxy/BasicGUI/README.md

 # BasicGUI
-The soruce code for https://youtu.be/11c-7R-pi20
+The source code for https://youtu.be/11c-7R-pi20